 Assistantships are awarded to select students admitted and enrolled for graduate study and are available in departments and operating units both within and outside the College of Education.
 Graduate students and advisers should be guided by the Graduate College Policy on Graduate Assistants.

-Students should contact the department or unit in which they are applying for assistantship application requirements.
 Assistantships are work assignments for specified percentages of time, with duties determined by the hiring unit.
 Assistantship stipends are taxable.
+College of Education students can hold assistantships across campus - it is not required that you hold an assistantship in your home department.

 Information on tuition and fee waiver benefits for graduate assistants can be found in the Waivers' Section of the Graduate College Handbook.
 Graduate assistants are responsible for paying all other assessed fees except those listed in the Graduate College Handbook.
 Students holding an assistantship between 25% - 67% during the spring semester are entitled to an automatic tuition waiver for the following summer session.